 “Are you absolutely sure?
 We were in the US this summer, and Panama too.
 We only returned in late July.”
 She carefully looked through the passport, checked dates, totaled numbers, and said, “Yes, I am sure.”

-Thanks to a coworker with better English skills, we sadly figured out that the ambassador hadn’t explained himself clearly: Ecuador only permits Americans to visit for a maximum of 90 days a year.
+Thanks to a coworker with better English skills, we finally understood.
+That ambassador hadn’t explained himself clearly: Ecuador only permits Americans to visit for a maximum of 90 days a year.
 A year.
-Yes, we could have gotten a 90-day extension if we had any days left, but … in order to get to the visa office we had to enter the country.
+Yes, we could have gotten a 90-day extension if we had any days left, but … in order to get to the visa office, we had to enter the country.
 “I am sorry,” she repeated.
 “You cannot enter at all, even to go to the visa office.”

 “This is vujá de,” I quipped to Dan as she left the booth.
 “First they wouldn’t let us leave, now they won’t let us return.
 It’s like what happened when we left, except in reverse.”

 Within a few minutes, we were escorted to a small room.
 Dan managed to convince an agent to give him computer access so he could check bank balances while we waited.
 I took a mental inventory of everything we had in our apartment and uttered a silent prayer of thanks that we’d checked our carry-ons.
 Our backpacks were heavy enough; at least we didn’t have to lug our roll-aboards around too.

 Enter LAN agent.
 “We are sending you back to Lima.”
 And just what are we supposed to do there, I wanted to retort, when all our worldly possessions are here?